Search Shortcut cmd + k | ctrl + k

 • FROM-first syntax with an optional SELECT clause: DuckDB allows queries in the form of FROM tbl which selects all columns (performing a SELECT * statement).

-• GROUP BY ALL: this clause allows omitting the group-by columns by inferring them from the list of attributes in the SELECT clause.
+• GROUP BY ALL: omit the group-by columns by inferring them from the list of attributes in the SELECT clause.

-• ORDER BY ALL: this clause allows ordering on all columns (e.g., to ensure deterministic results).
+• ORDER BY ALL: shorthand to order on all columns (e.g., to ensure deterministic results).

 • SELECT * EXCLUDE: the EXCLUDE option allows excluding specific columns from the * expression.